Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Results

 \subsubsection{Momentum-space maps}

-Figure \ref{fig:akw_kmap} compares the momentum-space maps of spectral intensity between ARPES and the TCFM at various energies.
+The upper and middle panels in Fig.~\ref{fig:akw_kmap} compare the momentum-space maps of spectral intensity between ARPES and the TCFM at various energies.
 The ARPES data are available only for $\w\leq 0$.
 At $\w=0$, we can see a small arc around the nodal direction.
 This is due to a finite broadening of the spectra.
 As $|\w|$ increases, the arc expands because of the $d$-wave structure of the superconducting gap.
 For $\w\leq -30$ meV, the arc reaches the Brillouin-zone boundary, where the spectra are rather broadened.
 These are all consistent between the experiment and the theory.
 A notable observation in the theory data is that the edges of the arc (seen for $|\w|\leq30$ meV) wrap around inwards (outwards) for $\w<0$ ($\w>0$).
-This difference will be understood by the effect of an electron-hole asymmetric self-energy, as discussed in Appendix \ref{app:k-space_map}.
+This electron-hole asymmetric behavior results from a combination of the electron-hole asymmetric position of the Fermi surface and the symmetric superconducting gap.